thinkum/commonide/README.md

           GNATS QA system - however subsequently displaced with e.g Bugzilla.
-Note also, GNATS uses a manner of a database service, albeit typically limited to embedded database appliations with Berkeley DB (NB: Berkeley DB is now principally as a holding of the Oracle company, subsequent of the corporate acquisition of Sun Microsystems and the -- in effect -- erasure of the Sun Microsystems brand name, by
+Note also, GNATS uses a manner of a database service, albeit typically limited to embedded database applications with Berkeley DB (NB: Berkeley DB is now principally as a holding of the Oracle company, subsequent of the corporate acquisition of Sun Microsystems and the -- in effect -- erasure of the Sun Microsystems brand name, by